-- 57. A core part of our approach to calculating qualified revenue is the use of a net revenue method.
+- 55. A core part of our approach to calculating qualified revenue is the use of a net revenue method.
 We have used this method since the TDL was established in 2011.
-Earlier LADs provide detailed explanations for our choice of the net revenue method, but in short, we chose this method as it captures revenue earned by both wholesalers and retail service providers and it avoids double taxation.27 - 58.
-In practice, our use of the net revenue method means that we allow QLPs to make the following deductions from their qualified revenue: - 58.1 total payments to other QLPs; and - 58.2 total payments to non-QLPs for services initially provided by a QLP. - 59.
-Both these deductions are limited to payments made for telecommunications services used in the supply of telecommunications services to the QLP's customers.
+Earlier LADs provide detailed explanations for our choice of the net revenue method, but in short, we chose this method as it captures revenue earned by both wholesalers and retail service providers and it avoids double taxation. - 56.
+In practice, our use of the net revenue method means that we allow QLPs to make the following deductions from their qualified revenue: - 56.1 total payments to other QLPs; and - 56.2 total payments to non-QLPs for services initially provided by a QLP. - 57.
+Both these deductions are limited to payments made for telecommunications services used in the supply of telecommunications services to the QLP's customers. - 58.
+The paragraph 56.2 deduction is rare and is only used to deal with situations where a non-QLP is acting as an intermediary between a liable upstream provider and a liable downstream provider of telecommunications services.